rejoice-framework/rejoice/README.md

 #### `PaginationFetch`
 Retrieve the data from the database.
 Must return the retrieved data.

-#### `PaginationTotal`
+#### `PaginationCountAll`
 Must Return the total of rows fetched from the database.

-#### `paginationInsertActions`
+#### `itemAction`
-When using the paginator trait, instead of the `actions` methods, you will use the `paginationInsertActions` method to specify how to insert the actions in your menu.
+When using the paginator trait, instead of the `actions` methods, you will use the `itemAction` method to specify how to insert the actions in your menu.
 This method will be used under the hood by the actions method to insert the actions automatically for you.
 **Example**
 ```php
 namespace App\Menus;